Dr. Nitzan Rimon-Zarfaty

 - Identity and representation in patient's organizations

-She has also been involved in the OPARA research project as well as in the GIF project: “Cross-cultural ethics of health and responsibility: Expert and lay perspectives regarding bioethical dilemmas in Germany and Israel” (principal investigators: Prof. Aviad E. Raz and Prof. Dr. Silke Schicktanz)
+She was previously a project coordinator in the OPARA research project, as well as a research fellow in the GIF project: “Cross-cultural ethics of health and responsibility: Expert and lay perspectives regarding bioethical dilemmas in Germany and Israel” (principal investigators: Prof. Aviad E. Raz and Prof. Dr. Silke Schicktanz).

 Nitzan wrote her PhD at the department of Sociology and Anthropology, Ben-Gurion University of the Negev, Israel.
 Her doctoral Thesis (Advisors: Prof. Aviad E. Raz and Prof. Yael Hashiloni-Dolev) focused on the influence of new medical technologies at the beginning of life (PND- Pre-Natal Diagnosis and PGD- Pre-implantation Genetic Diagnosis) on perceptions of the “fetus” and “parenthood” among Israeli parents.